cozy/cozy-docs/src/documents/en/hack/getting-started/discover-americano.html.md

 ## Routing

-There is still one very important missing thing, the routes.
+There is still one very important missing thing: the routes.
 The routes are the "which URL will trigger which action" information.

 We put them in a dedicated file, so you don't have to look at every single